-Following the emission-disaggregation process, emissions at this stage are likely to be in a number of different spatial forms including different sizes of grids, polygons, lines and even point sources (where emissions are derived by allocating national estimates according to published capacity or employment information), each determined by the spatial characteristics of the source data.
+Following the emission-disaggregation process, emissions at this stage are likely to be in several different spatial forms including different sizes of grids, polygons, lines and even point sources (where emissions are derived by allocating national estimates according to published capacity or employment information), each determined by the spatial characteristics of the source data.
 There is then a need to combine these together into a unifying format.
 This is usually a regular grid at a resolution appropriate to the spatial accuracy of the data inputs.

 Spatial emission data will need to be combined to form emission maps.
 This is generally done by resolving the different spatial forms to a common grid so that different sectors/sources can be aggregated.
 The common grid can either be the EMEP 0.1 x 0.1 degree grid or another grid based on national coordinates and/or smaller cell sizes.
 The methodologies for converting the different forms to a common grid are outlined below.
 For line and area conversion to grids an intersect operation is needed.
 This intersects the boundaries of the polygon or the length of the line with the boundaries of the grid and creates a new set of features cut to the extent of each grid cell.